Washington Car Shipping: 2026 Costs & Routes

 Professional auto transport service for Washington moves

-Washington state has specific vehicle registration requirements that differ from many other states.
-When shipping your car to Washington, you'll need to register it within 30 days of arrival.
-The Washington Department of Licensing requires proof of ownership, a completed application, and payment of registration fees based on your vehicle's value [Washington Department of Licensing].
-Unlike some states, Washington doesn't require an emissions test for most vehicles, though diesel vehicles and those over 10,000 pounds must pass emissions testing [Washington Department of Licensing].
+Washington has specific vehicle registration requirements that differ from many states.
+When shipping your car to Washington, you'll need to register it within 45 days of establishing residency.
+The Washington Department of Licensing requires proof of ownership, identification, and a safety inspection for vehicles over four years old [Washington Department of Licensing].
+Unlike some states, Washington doesn't require emissions testing, which simplifies the registration process for auto transport customers moving into the state.

 FREQUENTLY ASKED QUESTIONS